 Energy democracy and equity resources

-- Democratizing the Electricity System – This report from Institute for Local Self Reliance (ILSR) envisions a 21st century grid based on democratically controlled distributed renewable energy.
+- Democratizing the Electricity System – An article from Institute for Local Self Reliance (ILSR) envisions a 21st century grid based on democratically controlled distributed renewable energy.

 - Beyond sharing – How communities can take ownership of renewable power – This ILSR report lays out key principles for community renewable energy projects and examines case studies from exceptional projects across the country.